Finally Complete and Ready for the Street

 When it came time to address the power plant, most people these days would have gone the LS route, but Don had a special place in his heart for the original 327, which had served him well when the ’66 was the only truck he had.
 So, he had it rebuilt, but added fuel injection for more power and reliability.
 Apparently he didn’t care much for the original tranny, however, because he replaced it with a 700R4.
 We obviously can’t blame him, because the overdrive gear would certainly come in handy on the highway once the truck was back on the road.

 Now completed, it’s even better than we could have imagined.
 Don and Travis have proved that you can indeed make any truck awesome with the proper vision.
 Don and Travis have dedicated the C-20 to Travis’ mom, Susie, who passed away before the truck was completed.
-We know she would be proud to see Don’s truck get its just desserts.
+We know she would be proud to see Don’s truck get the justice it deserves.

 1966 Chevrolet C-20